Arcadian League: History after 370 BC

 The political consequences were profound.
 Mantinea’s resistance, combined with a wider appeal of the oligarchic shift, led the magistrates to seek Theban intervention to prevent the confederacy from aligning with Sparta.
 Despite these efforts, the newly composed eparitoi did ally with Sparta, culminating in the Battle of Mantinea in 362 BC.
 There, Arcadian unity was visibly fractured: Mantinea, aligned with Sparta and Athens, opposed Tegea and Megalopolis, who fought alongside the Boeotians.
 This battle marked the definitive end of a united Arcadia.

 Although it never regained the prominence it had held during the 360s BC, an Arcadian league in some form, whether a continuation or a recreation of the original league is unclear, continued to exist in the years after the Battle of Mantinea.
 Various references indicate that the league endured at least into the 3rd century BC.
 According to an obscure passage in Pausanias, the Arcadian League may have experienced a short period of revival between 250 and 245 BC, after the liberation of Megalopolis from tyranny.
-The date of its final disappearance is uncertain, but at the latest it had disolved by the 230s BC, as at that point the Arcadian cities joined the Achaean League.
+The date of its final disappearance is uncertain, but at the latest it had dissolved by the 230s BC, as at that point the Arcadian cities joined the Achaean League.

 Modern scholarship, particularly the analysis of Thomas Heine Nielsen, nuances this narrative.
 As Nielsen concludes, while the Confederacy did indeed survive beyond 362 BC, it evolved into an organization increasingly centered on Mantinea, which likely never succeeded in uniting the whole of Arcadia again.
 Notably, Nielsen raises doubts as to whether Megalopolis ever rejoined the Confederacy.
 In fact, both Megalopolis and Mantinea may have each led rival confederacies after 362 BC, resulting in the curious possibility that two parallel Arcadian Confederacies existed simultaneously.
 Unfortunately, the available evidence is too fragmentary to reconstruct this situation in detail: “After 362 and at least until 322 there existed one or two organizations claiming to be the Arkadian Confederacy, but neither of them united the entire region”.

 Further developments in the Hellenistic period also suggest that some form of the Confederacy persisted even after 323 BC.
 Scholar J. Roy argued that the continued use of the regional ethnic Arkas in inscriptions, particularly when used in a way that reflects constitutional matters, indicates the Confederacy’s survival until approximately 235 BC.
 Roy posits that this later league gradually dissolved as more Arcadian communities joined the Achaean League.
 W.W.
 Tarn similarly maintained that the Arcadian League demonstrated cohesion well into the Hellenistic period, observing that “In the Lamian War, Arcadia acts as a unit; and the League was in existence from 320/9 to 304/3, even if Cassander sometimes deprived it of a city.
 It must have entered Demetrios’ Panhellenic League of 303 as a unit.”